virtual-world-framework/vwf/public/web/docs/install.md

 Download and run the [VWF Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe).

-Launch a command prompt window and create a new VWF application folder:
+Launch a command prompt window and create a new VWF application:

     c:\> vwf create MyApp

-Change into your new application folder and start the  server.
+Change into your new application and start the  server.

     c:\> cd MyApp
     c:\MyApp> vwf